About Evan

 I am a Professional Counselor Associate registered with the Oregon Board of Licensed Professional Counselors and Therapists.
 My training is grounded in existential–humanistic therapy and informed by existential philosophy and phenomenology, neuroscience, psychodynamic thought, mindfulness-based approaches, cognitive-behavioral frameworks, and contemporary psychology.

-If you are looking for a grounded space to explore your inner life with care and depth, I invite you to reach out.
+If you are looking for a grounded space to explore your inner life as an individual or as a couple, feel free to reach out.
 Therapy does not require a crisis.
 Often, it begins with a recognition that something within is asking to be heard.

 For those who would like to explore further, visit my blog and podcast, The Existential Lens, where I share reflections at the intersection of philosophy, therapy, and the human experience.